sajusal/sros-peering/README.md

 # BGP

 In this example, we are peering with the OpenBGPd and BIRD route servers.
-Local AS on the SROS is 64501.
+Local AS on the SR OS is 64501.
 Remote AS is 64503.

-For more details on BGP configuration, visit [SROS BGP Documentation](https://documentation.nokia.com/sr/23-7-1/books/unicast-routing-protocols/bgp-unicast-routing-protocols.html).
+For more details on BGP configuration, visit [SR OS BGP Documentation](https://documentation.nokia.com/sr/23-7-1/books/unicast-routing-protocols/bgp-unicast-routing-protocols.html).

 ```
     /configure router "Base" autonomous-system 64501